mtromp/linux-setup/meerkat/README.md

 my Mac Book Pro.
 ## Configuring/Mounting the Hard disk

 Don't know how to do this yet.
+POSTPONE UNTIL SPACE IS AN ISSUE

+## Complete Yocto Quick start
+Set up a yoctowork directory in the workspace directory for this.
+Documenting my work in a separate markdown document.